-A brand new multi facility to spend lots of time during day and night.
-It is a cultural center and you will find many things to do here.
-If you like city running many teams meet here and run.
+A brand new multi-facility to spend lots of time during day and night.
+It is a cultural center, and you will find many things to do here.
+If you like city running, many teams meet here and run.

 Herod Atticus Odeon

-Fun Things to Do with Kids
+Fun Things To Do in Athens with Kids

 Visit the National Gardens (next to Syntagma square) and feed the ducks or chase the pigeons.
 Enjoy the luscious green of this city oasis.

-Volunteer and save the sea turtles.
-Every weekend at the Sea Turtle Rescue Centre in Glyfada (Athens Riviera).
+Volunteer and save the sea turtles — every weekend at the Sea Turtle Rescue Centre in Glyfada (Athens Riviera).

 Get creative at the Hellenic Children’s Museum and play Greek games, with Greek kids.

 Play & learn at the Stavros Niarchos’ Foundation Cultural Center (SNFCC) in Faliro.
-That is an all seasons complex devoted to culture.
+That is an all-seasons complex devoted to culture.

-Ride the “Athens Happy Train“.
+Ride the “Athens Happy Train.”
 A toy-like street hop-on train.
 Tour starts from Syntagma Square & Monastiraki Square, going through the historical center of the city, the old neighborhoods and the hill of Acropolis.

 The zoo occupies 20-hectares and is located in the Athens suburb of Spata, Greece and is open 365 days per year.
 It is home to around 2000 animals representing 400 species.

-Athens Food, Wine & Nightlife
+Things To Do in Athens: Food, Wine & Nightlife

 You may hear about street food and come to worry.
-In Athens this is not the case.
+In Athens, this is not the case.
 If you have dirty kiosks or smelly canteens in mind, then you are lucky as these are rarely met in Athens.

 Vegan, Vegetarian, Hallal Food cuisine

-The crisis has affected nightlife too but depending on the day of week people will meet for coffee or a drink, while things will get bit wilder in Friday and Saturday mostly.
+The crisis has affected nightlife too, but depending on the day of week people will meet for coffee or a drink, while things will get a bit wilder in Friday and Saturday mostly.

-A progressive area where you can mostly find small bars and small restaurants.
-During day time the area has crowds and lots of traffic due to many flea market style shops.
+A growing place where you can mostly find small bars and small restaurants.
+During day time the city has crowds and lots of traffic due to many flea market style shops.

 A stone-paved road starts from Thissio, ending to Temple of Zeus.
-In the intermediate you have additional options for different stops and explorations, while watching Acropolis all the time.
+In the intermediate, you have additional options for different stops and explorations while watching Acropolis all the time.